MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows/application-certificate-error.md

 - Confirm that your machine can communicate with the CyberArk server.
 - Ensure that the server certificate is trusted by installing it in the [Trusted Root Certification Authorities Certificate Store](/windows-hardware/drivers/install/trusted-root-certification-authorities-certificate-store).
-- Ensure that your [proxy](/power-automate/desktop-flows/how-to/proxy-settings) or firewall settings don't block Power Automate service users from connecting to the server.
+- Ensure that your proxy or firewall settings don't block Power Automate service users from connecting to the server.
+For more information, see [Configure Power Automate for desktop proxy settings](/power-automate/desktop-flows/how-to/proxy-settings).

-### "The CyberArk object was not found, or the used application does not have the permission to retrieve it."
+## "The CyberArk object was not found, or the used application does not have the permission to retrieve it."

 This error occurs because the object name doesn't match a CyberArk secret that the configured application can retrieve.

 To solve this issue, change the object name or confirm with your CyberArk team that the application has access to the CyberArk safe that contains the object.

-### "The CyberArk server was unable to verify the certificate, please confirm that the CyberArk server is correctly configured for SSL authentication."
+## "The CyberArk server was unable to verify the certificate, please confirm that the CyberArk server is correctly configured for SSL authentication."

 This issue occurs because the CyberArk Central Credential Provider (CCP) might not be correctly set up or configured.

 To solve this issue, see [CCP Error APPAP330E Failed to verify application authentication data: Could not obtain client certificate details](https://community.cyberark.com/s/article/CCP-Error-APPAP330E-Failed-to-verify-application-authentication-data-Could-not-obtain-client-certificate-details).

-### "Could not read the application certificate.
+## "Could not read the application certificate.
 Try to delete and recreate the application."

 This error message means that the CyberArk certificate can't be processed correctly.
 The application certificate might be missing, corrupted, or incorrectly installed.